jonobr1/what-you-dont-know/readme.md

 - [x] ~~Create Clear UI for EQ Changes~~
 - [ ] Spatialize Audio Tracks
 - [ ] Choreograph Lyrics
-  - [ ] Line Based Animations from One Word to Another
+  - [ ] Opacity Animation Based on Vocals
 - [ ] Choreograph Debris
   - [ ] Experiment with amount of visible Debris
   - [ ] Experiment with regions of Debris